ctrl-vi/cse480e-accessibility/Individual Final Project Reflection.md

 ## What was your overall role in the final project?

 I helped make the home page for the website.
-I also helped make the slides for the checkpoints and the final poster and report.
-This included refining the language that was used in each of .
+I also helped make the slides for the checkpoints, the final poster, and report.
+This included refining the language that was used in each of slides (to be a concise as possible).
 My primary contribution on the report was plain language, disability justice, and positive dsiability sections.

 ## How do you feel about your contributions to the project?